francis94c/flutter-paxful-pay/README.md

 ## Features

-- Generate PAxFul Pay URLs with parameters, See [PaxFulPay Documentation](https://developers.paxful.com/documentation/paxful-pay)
+- Generate PAXFul Pay URLs with parameters, See [PaxFulPay Documentation](https://developers.paxful.com/documentation/paxful-pay)
 - Opens a WebView to the generated URL for payment

 ## Getting started